memowe/EventStore-Tiny/README.md

 - Flexible snapshots (high-resolution timestamps) and event substreams
 - Customizable event logging
-- *TODO* Simple storage solution for events in the file system
+- Simple storage solution for events in the file system
 - *TODO* Transparent snapshot caching mechanism to improve performance

 ## Author and license